poncellat/poncellat.github.io/content/Blog/k8s/k8s-horizontal-pod-autoscaling-hpa.md

 Keywords: k8s, autoscaling, kubernetes
 Authors: Hephzibah Pon Cellat Arulprakash

-This article discusses about Horizontal Pod Autoscaling (HPA), one of the type of autoscaling in kubernetes.
+This article discusses Horizontal Pod Autoscaling (HPA), one of the types of autoscaling in Kubernetes.

 ## What is Horizontal Autoscaling

-Horizontal autoscaling is that based on the load in CPU and memory, you can scale up or down the number of pods automatically, so that your application can better serve during high or low traffic hours eventually customers can have seemless experience.
+Horizontal autoscaling is based on the load in CPU and memory, you can scale up or down the number of pods automatically so that your application can better serve during high or low traffic hours eventually customers can have a seamless experience.

-For this purpose you would configure the minimum and maximum number of pods to be created based on the metrics like CPU and memory.
+For this purpose, you would configure the minimum and maximum number of pods to be created based on metrics like CPU and memory.

-There is a concept called vertical autoscaling where you add nodes to increase the infrastructure capacity in terms of CPU, RAM, storage etc.,
+There is a concept called vertical autoscaling where you add nodes to increase the infrastructure capacity in terms of CPU, RAM, storage, etc.,

 ## How in Kubernetes